Roger Stone's trial set for November

 Breaking News Emails

-A trial date for Roger Stone was set Thursday for November, and the judge presiding over the case said she expects it will last two weeks.
+Roger Stone's trial will start Nov.
+5, and the judge presiding over the case said Thursday that she expects it to last two weeks.

-Judge Amy Berman Jackson said she didn't wish to waste much time talking about the re-release of a book Stone published in 2017, which could have been considered a violation of his partial gag order.
-The judge said she was taking the circumstances "under advisement."
+Judge Amy Berman Jackson, in setting the trial date, said she didn't wish to waste time talking about the re-release of a book Stone published in 2017, a move that could have been considered a violation of his partial gag order.
+The judge said she was taking it "under advisement."

-During Thursday's hearing, she set his trial date for Nov.
-5, 2019.

 Stone, a former adviser to President Donald Trump, was arrested by the FBI in January.
 He faces seven charges arising from the special counsel's investigation into possible collusion between the Trump campaign and Russia, including five counts of making false statements, one count of obstruction and one count of witness tampering.
 Stone has denied all charges.